Azure/azure-quickstart-templates/moodle-autoscale-caching/README.md

 ### *Getting an SQL dump*

 A daily sql dump of your database is taken at 02:22 and saved to /moodle/db-backup.sql(.gz).
+Backups for MS SQL are handled by Azure, see https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups.
 If your database is small enough to fit, you may be able to get a more current SQL dump of your Moodle db by dumping it to /moodle/.
 Otherwise, you'll want to do this remotely by connecting to the hostname shown in the database-dns output using the database-admin-username and database-admin-password.

 While Azure does not currently back up Postgres/MySQL databases, by dumping it to /moodle it is included in the Gluster VM backups should you enable Recovery Services in your parameters.